Tuesday, September 24, 2013

 Facts

+His brother Norman Bor was an acclaimed botanist, and assistant director of Kew Gardens between 1948-59.
 Before becoming principally a stage actor, Max was a singer and dancer during the intermissions at a silent film cinema.
 Max was a founding member of both the Royal Shakespeare Company and the National Theatre.
 In the late 1960s, he toured as George Bernard Shaw in the one-man presentation By George, and originated the role of Pangloss in Leonard Bernstein's Candide on Broadway in 1956.
 In 1943, Max was imprisoned for three months for importuning in a lavatory, and was funded upon his release by actor Michael Redgrave.
-His longtime partner was television writer and director Laurier Lister (best known for devising Joyce Grenfell Requests the Pleasure for television in 1956).
+His long-time partner was television writer and director Laurier Lister (best known for devising Joyce Grenfell Requests the Pleasure for television in 1956).
 It is said he died at home of a heart attack after returning from a BBC TV studio recording of Bertolt Brecht's The Caucasian Chalk Circle.
 However, the cast list for this now lost BBC Play of the Month, broadcast on May 16th 1973, does not seem to include Max, so maybe he was rehearsing, and his part recast following his death?
 Laurence Olivier, Joyce Grenfell and Alec Guinness attended his memorial service.

 Doctor Who credits